 Standard chain hoists, called Motors, range from 8ft to 300ft, but most commonly we will see 60 to 100ft motor chains in our venues.

 Motors come with a hook on the bottom and a long chain with a hook at the end.
 On a normal hang, the bottom hook connects to the Load, (the truss, speakers, etc.) and the top hook with the chain goes up to the grid.

 On theater shows, we sometimes use Inverted Points, or Inverts, in which the rigger pulls up the motor by the bottom hook leaving the chain running down to the floor.
-This allows the chain to run up and down without the motor being in the way or in view of the audience.
+This allows the chain to run up and down without the motor being in the way or in view (or earshot) of the audience.